Archived:

 If

-is a special variable string, or ifalpha
+spaceorchannelsis a special variable string, or ifalphais a special number string, returnnull. -

 If any element of

-.Doing this late in the process allows us to throw any obvious syntax errors, even for colors that can’t be fully resolved on the server.
+channelsis a special number string, returnnull.Doing this late in the process allows us to throw any obvious syntax errors, even for colors that can’t be fully resolved on the server.

 -